 Hi everyone!
-Dust and I are excited to introduce a new column that we are going to be starting up called Playing With Aesthetics!
-A little while back, Dust wrote a piece touching on the MDA framework which both of us find really interesting; it’s a great way to look at games.
+Des and I are excited to introduce a new column that we are going to be starting up called Playing With Aesthetics!
+A little while back, Des wrote a piece touching on the MDA framework which both of us find really interesting; it’s a great way to look at games.
 We have not seen much out there that tries to use this lens to categorically database games, so we are taking up the task!

 We are going to be using Extra Credits’ nine categories to delve deeper into games that we have played.
 This includes: Sensation (game as sense-pleasure), Fantasy (game as make believe), Narrative (game as drama), Challenge (game as obstacle course), Fellowship (game as social framework), Discovery (game as uncharted territory), Expression (game as self-discovery), Competition (game as expression of dominance), and Abnegation (game as pass-time).
 You can check out the video or original paper for more details on each of these.

 The scale will be 0-2, 0 meaning it was not a relevant aesthetic, 2 indicating that it was a Core Aesthetic.
 My brother and I agree on a lot things, but not everything!
 If we can’t decide on a score between us we will average our classifications, so you may see some .5s or 1.5s.